wjk/SwiftUtilities/README.md

 # SwiftUtilities

-This repository contains a small collection Swift-language utility code I have written across my macOS development projects.
+This repository contains a small collection of Swift-language utility code I have written across my macOS development projects.
 Rather than copy the source files back and forth across repositories, I have decided to publish the sources here and use Xcode’s Swift Package Manager support to reference them.